Getting Here

 Night driving... beware the startled possum

-We have a bus service for clients for all of our kayaking trips.
-Add $30 return from Nelson ($15 one way) or free from Motueka.
+We have a bus service for clients on all of our kayaking trips from Nelson, Motueka or Marahau.

-We pick up from most accommodation places between 7am and 7.30am in Nelson.
-Motueka pick-ups are around 8am.
+We pick up from most accommodation in Nelson and Tahuna from 7am onwards.
+Motueka pick-ups are around 8:30am.
 If you are staying with friends and family please contact us for the specific pick up time or consult the timetable document below.
-The bus leaves Marahau at 4.30pm each evening, and you can expect to be back in Nelson by 6/6:30pm.
+The bus leaves Kaiteriteri at 4.30pm each evening, and you can expect to be back in Nelson by 5:30pm.

 Driving from Nelson to Motueka

-Leave Nelson via Wakatu Drive and you will arrive at the lights at the bottom of Queen Street.
+Leave Nelson via Wakatu Drive and you will arrive at the lights at the bottom of Queen Street in Richmond.
 Go straight ahead to the Richmond traffic roundabout (traffic circle), and take the right-hand exit -> Highway 60.

 Drive about 40 kms (25 miles), and you will drive into High Street at Motueka.